JiangengDong/MIT-6-828/lab1/README.md

 First, we can ignore the functions `printfmt`, `snprintf`, `cprintf` and `fprintf`.
 They are wrappers for functions with the same name but prepended with a "v".

-Second, there are only character operations in [console.c](../jos/kern/console.c), so it is for the most low-level operations that related to hardware.
+Second, there are only character operations in [console.c](../jos/kern/console.c), so it is for the most low-level operations related to hardware.

 After that, let's look at [printfmt.c](../jos/lib/printfmt.c).
 The `vprintfmt` is the common operation for `vsnprintf` (print to a string buffer), `cprintf` (print to the console), `fprintf` (print to a file).
 It parses the `fmt`, fills the fields with data in va_list, and writes the result into `putdat` using the function `putch`.
 Hence there is nothing to say about function `vsnprinf`, for it is only a wrapper.
 The same is true for [printf.c](../jos/kern/printf.c).